rcpch/digital-growth-charts-server/docs/developer/writing-documentation.md

 This occurs whether changes are made using online or local, offline editing methods.

-If you don't want changes to go live right away, use another branch such as `prerelease`, or any other branch name of your choosing.
-This will *not* trigger updates to `live`.
+!!! note "GitHub Branch Protection"

-!!! note GitHub Branch Protection
+    Ensure you make Pull Requests to `prerelease`, or any other branch name of your choosing, but not `live`.

-    In the near future, we will apply GitHub branch protection to `live` so that changes cannot be made directly there but **must** be made through an intermediate branch, and then Pull Requested into `live`.
+    We have enabled GitHub branch protection to `live` so changes cannot be made directly there but **must** be made through an intermediate branch, and then Pull Requested into `live`.

 ### Online editing of the Markdown